-- 74 The ST54J A01 Security Target claims strict conformance to the Eurosmart Security IC Platform Protection Profile with Augmentation Packages (BSI-CC-PP-0084-2014), as required by this Protection Profile. - 75 The following packages have been selected from the BSI-CC-PP-0084-2014: - Package "Authentication of the Security IC", - Packages for Loader: - Package 1: Loader dedicated for usage in Secured Environment only, - Package 2: Loader dedicated for usage by authorized users only.
+- 79 The ST33J2M0 C01 platform Security Target claims strict conformance to the Eurosmart -Security IC Platform Protection Profile with Augmentation Packages (BSI-CC-PP-0084-2014), for the part of the TOE covered by this PP (Security IC), as required by this Protection Profile. - 80 The following packages have been selected from the BSI-CC-PP-0084-2014: - Package "Authentication of the Security IC", - Packages for Loader: - Package 1: Loader dedicated for usage in Secured Environment only, - Package 2: Loader dedicated for usage by authorized users only.